 I don’t think there’s a better weeknight protein than grilled salmon.
 Healthy, tasty, and easy, plus it makes great leftovers in a salad.
-I prefer to buy a side of salmon, as it’s usually a good bit cheaper and grills (or bakes) nicely, especially if you’re a fan of crispy salmon skin.
+I prefer to buy a side of salmon and grill it whole, as it’s usually a good bit cheaper and grills (or bakes) nicely, especially if you’re a fan of crispy salmon skin.
 Air fryer salmon is also a possibility here too!
 Pair with a simple salad or grilled veggies (Brussels sprouts and broccoli work great with this mustard forward sauce) and crush your weeknight meal.

 1 side of salmon, 2-3 pounds, skin on